 Note, unlike passive participants, I am not saying that every active participant will receive the market return pre-cost.
 Many will outperform, and many will under-perform.
 However, within the active participant group, dollar out-performance is exactly offset by dollar under-performance, The pre-cost average to the group of active investors must equal the market return.
 This is an arithmetic certainty.

 It is a fact that the cost to passive investing is lower than the cost to active investing, significantly lower in most cases.
 From this follows that the average after-cost return to the group of passive investors is always higher than the average after-cost return to the group of active investors.
 This is an arithmetic certainty.
-Here is Vanguard Canada's pictorial of this concept.
+Here is a graphic representation.
 Pre-cost, dollar outperformance is exactly offset by dollar underperformance around the market return.
 Cost shifts the post-cost return to the left by the amount of the cost.
 The greater the (your) cost factor, the greater the (your) shift to the left.

 Some active participants will outperform the market pre-cost and after-cost.
 Some will outperform pre-cost and underperform after-cost.
 An offsetting, exact percentage of dollars invested at the beginning of the period measured will match pre-cost outperformance on the other side of the market return, or, underperformance, and cost makes performance worse.
 Again, this is certain.
 Any deviation from this is due to faulty measurement.